daniloritarossi/encdec/README.md

-Stand alone software developed in GO Language, allows you to uniquely encrypt the passwords of the application based on keywords:
+Stand alone software developed in GO Language, allows you to uniquely encrypt the string of the application based on keywords:

 - Machine ID
 - OS

+***It is generally very useful for encrypting passwords***

 ## Features

 - Portability on Windows, MAC and UNIX / LINUX and much more operating systems
-- Crypt and Decrypt passwords from a shell_exec
+- Crypt and Decrypt string (password) from a shell_exec
-- Robust password encryption system in GOLANG
+- Robust string encryption system in GOLANG
 - No further installations are required
 - It has no dependencies on the operating system